Table of Contents - click here

 Lipomas are usually painless lumps under the skin.
 You might notice:

-• A soft, doughy bump
+- A soft, doughy bump that feels like compressed rubber

-• Growth that’s slow over months or years
+- Slow growth over months or years

-Other fatty lumps may look alike but feel different.
+Most lipomas don’t hurt.
+But some can press on nerves and cause pain or numbness.
+Other fatty lumps may look similar but feel different.
 Cysts are firmer and don’t move as freely.
-They might get red or swell up at times.
+They might become red or swollen when irritated or infected.

 When to Seek Medical Advice

-• Pain or tenderness
+- Pain or tenderness without pressure

-• Hardness or odd shape
+- Hardness or irregular shape

-• Skin changes over the lump
+- Skin changes — redness, warmth, or discoloration — over the lump

 Diagnostic Procedures